muelma/dotfiles/README.md

     git clone https://github.com/muelma/dotfiles.git

+Or, if you are using ssh keys:

+    git clone git@github.com:muelma/dotfiles.git

 I suggest you to read and understand the bootstrap.sh - script.
 It looks for all files contained in the dotfiles directory and it's subdirectories, then it walks through your $HOME-directory putting all dotfiles with the same name into a tar.gz for backup.
 Then all dotfiles in your $HOME-directory and its subdirectories get symlinked into the dotfiles directory.
 Setting up your home folder: